garrettwrong/cuTWED/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Marteau's original code with a some minor changes has been included in
 this package.
-It is built both as a C library and part of the python
+It is built both as a C library and part of the Python
 package ``cuTWED.ctwed``.
 The minor changes are an extra argument
 ``dimension`` to admit ``R^N`` inputs, and more common handling of norm
 (nth-root).
 These modications were made to facilitate refence testing